privacy · proofs · compute

 Third-party content: All third-party trademarks, images, and excerpts are the property of their respective owners and are used under fair use or by permission where applicable.
 They are not covered by the CC license unless explicitly stated.

-Trademarks: "Next-Gen Store of Value," "VerifyPrice," "VerifyReach," "VerifySettle," "Work Credits," and related marks are trademarks/service marks of the author and are not licensed under CC BY 4.0.
+Trademarks: "Next Generation Stores of Value," "VerifyPrice," "VerifyReach," "VerifySettle," "Work Credits," and related marks are trademarks/service marks of the author and are not licensed under CC BY 4.0.

 No endorsement: Use of the licensed material does not imply endorsement by the author.